Minutiae - The Poems

 -

-Beauty bar lookout; contained,
+Beauty bar lookout; perfect,

-Each passerby measured,
+Each passerby weighed,

-weighed, and found wanting.
+measured, and found wanting.

-Judgment, it seems, is part of the service.
+Judgment, it seems, is

-The city looks away, distracted by
+Meanwhile the city looks away, distracted by

 its own reflection.